stamarty/CSharp-Exercize/README.md

 - **Module6Files** - Various methods to manipulate files using **C#**.

 - **MostCommonWordInString** - I was asked this question on an interview.
 Build a method that outputs the most common word in a given string.
-This is currently incomplete, but I am using the Substring method and hashtables to try to make this work.
+This is currently incomplete, ~~but I am using the Substring method and hashtables to try to make this work.~~ After further reflection, I'm putting this away for a bit.
+I am not certain substring is the right way to take care of it.
+I think it should be regex and lists.
+I'm moving on for now, but will be back in a couple days.

 -----------